Skip to main content

 Create a Release From a Local Directory

-To create and promote a new release:
+To create and promote a release:

 1. (Helm Charts Only) If your release contains any Helm charts:

-mv CHART_TGZ PATH_TO_APP_DIR
+mv CHART_TGZ PATH_TO_RELEASE_DIR

 Example